You can use Cloud Build to automate builds and deployments to Cloud Run.

 - [REGION] with the region of the Cloud Run service

 you are deploying to.
-If you are using Cloud Run on GKE, use
+If you are using Cloud Run for Anthos on Google Cloud, use

 --cluster-locationinstead of the